DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ### Run an XAF Blazor application in a Kubernetes cluster

-This section describes all the specifications located in the `K8S` folder.
+This section describes all the specifications stored in the `K8S` folder.
 These specifications are sufficient to deploy and run an XAF Blazor application with load balancing and autoscaling.

 #### 1. Database deployment

 Database deployment requires a storage.

 The [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) subsystem implements API that abstracts details of storage allocation from storage consumption.
 A **PersistentVolumeClaim** (PVC) is a request for storage.
-The sample below is a specification for a simple PVC ([local-pvc.yaml](/K8S/local-pvc.yaml)), sufficient for a locally-run cluster, such as [k3s](https://k3s.io/):
+The sample below is a specification for a simple PVC ([local-pvc.yaml](/K8S/local-pvc.yaml)), sufficient for a locally-run cluster, such as [K3s](https://k3s.io/):

 ```
 apiVersion: v1